lsepalestine/lsepalestine.github.io/README.md

 # lsepalestine.github.io
-Website for the LSESU Palestine Society
+Website for the LSESU Student Justice for Palestine